fraterrisus/walkthroughs/aethus/items.md

 *Where:* Constructed (Platforms).

+*Blueprint:* Granted when you construct your first [Basic Habitat](#basic-habitat).

 *Cost:* 2x [Building Material](#building-material)

 Provides stairs down from your Habitats to the ground level, and more importantly, a way to get back up into your Habitats once you're in the dirt.
 Not needed for the [Makeshift Habitat](#makeshift-habitat) but otherwise necessary.
-Snaps reliably to Habitats, does not provide ground-level snapping for Platforms.
+Snaps reliably to Habitats, does not provide ground-level snapping for [Platforms](#ground-platform).

 {% endaethusitem %}
 {% aethusitem 'Advanced Electronics' %}